Genuinely Robust Inference for Clustered Data: Mathematical Proofs

 \section{Mathematical Proofs}

 This section collects all the mathematical proofs.
-The order in which the proofs appear below differs from the order in which the corresponding statements appear.
-Namely, the proof of Theorem \ref{cor:thin_tail} uses Lemma \ref{theorem:main}, and hence we present the proof of Lemma \ref{theorem:main} before the proof of Theorem \ref{cor:thin_tail}.
-Furthermore, the proof of Theorem \ref{thm:iff} uses Lemma \ref{theorem:main} and Theorem \ref{cor:thin_tail}, and hence we present the proofs of Lemma \ref{theorem:main} and Theorem \ref{cor:thin_tail} before the proof of Theorem \ref{thm:iff}. {{Proofs for all the remaining theorems are presented in the order of the appearance of their correponding results, that is, Theorem \ref{theorem:uniformity} (the uniform validity of the subsampling method), Theorem \ref{thm:uniformity:sacr} (the uniform validity of the SACR method), and Theorem \ref{theorem:bootstrap} (the failure of wild bootstrap).
-Some technical lemmas are relegated to Appendix \ref{sec:auxiliary_Lemmas}. }}
+The order in which the proofs appear differs from that of the corresponding statements in the main text for the following reasons.
+The proof of Theorem~\ref{cor:thin_tail} relies on Lemma~\ref{theorem:main}, and hence we present the proof of Lemma~\ref{theorem:main} before that of Theorem~\ref{cor:thin_tail}.
+Similarly, the proof of Theorem~\ref{thm:iff} depends on both Lemma~\ref{theorem:main} and Theorem~\ref{cor:thin_tail}, so we present those results before turning to Theorem~\ref{thm:iff}.
+Proofs for all remaining theorems are given in the order of appearance of their corresponding statements, namely, Theorem~\ref{theorem:bootstrap} (failure of the wild bootstrap) and Theorem~\ref{theorem:uniformity} (uniformity).
+Some additional technical lemmas are relegated to Appendix~\ref{sec:auxiliary_Lemmas}.